epigen/enrichment_analysis/README.md

   - replace or extend the local test databases and motif resources if you want to validate a different test scenario
   - for download and placement rules for the supported resource types, see [helpers/database_download_rules.md](/home/stoll/work/enrichment_analysis/helpers/database_download_rules.md)

+The `test/resources` folder is only the location of the bundled CI test fixtures.
+In normal usage, your databases and external resources can live anywhere you want, as long as the paths in your config file point to them correctly.

 # 🧬 How to convert feature lists to BED files
 This enrichment analysis workflow requires **genomic regions** to be in standard **`BED`** format.
 At minimum, provide the first 3 BED columns: `chromosome`, `start`, `end`.
 A 4th column such as `name` is optional but often useful.
 BED uses **0-based, start-inclusive, end-exclusive** coordinates (`[start, end)`).
 However, upstream differential analysis workflows (e.g., using `limma`) often produce a simple text file containing only a list of significant feature IDs (e.g., `peak_1024`, `peak_5531`).
 To use these results, you must first convert this list of IDs into a valid `BED` file by mapping each ID to its genomic coordinates.